-In more recent years, hysteroscopic sterilization has been introduced as an alternative to laparoscopic tubal ligation.
+In more recent years, hysteroscopic sterilization was introduced as an alternative to laparoscopic tubal ligation.
 The competing device is the ESSURE by Conceptus, Inc. (acquired by Bayer AG in 2013).
-The device, considered a permanent implant, is inserted transvaginally.
+Although Bayer stopped marketing the device outside the U.S. in late 2016 and early 2017, it remains available for use in the U.S. The device, considered a permanent implant, is inserted transvaginally.
 Bayer reports that Essure is similar to the Filshie Clip in its sterilization effectiveness as measured after successful application, but Essure's "typical" effectiveness including reported misapplication rate has been documented in the medical literature to be substantially lower.
 Filshie Clips are immediately effective upon application and do not require follow-up physician visits.
 Essure takes some time after placement to become effective, requiring interim alternative contraception and an additional subsequent procedure to confirm that the tubes are blocked.
 Essure is not reversible (allowing later pregnancy) without significant surgical intervention and post-operative patient pain is reportedly significantly greater than using Filshie Clips.
-In 2016, the safety and effectiveness of Essure came under increased scrutiny by the FDA.
-In February 2017, Brazil's National Health Surveillance Agency, Anvisa (Agencia Nacional da Vigilancia Sanitaria), suspended and recalled Essure from the Brazil market.

 The U.S. FDA released the Filshie Clip for marketing in 1996 after a Femcare PMA submission.
 Now the Filshie Clip is effectively marketed in the U.S. through an exclusive distribution agreement with CooperSurgical Inc. (CSI).
-In 2016, sales to CSI by Femcare represented 24% of total global Filshie Clip System sales.
+In 2017, sales to CSI by Femcare represented 25% of total global Filshie Clip System sales.
 In late 2016, the FDA approved the use of Femcare's Sterishot single use applicator for applying Filshie clips.
 An applicator is a precision instrument which closes the implanted Filshie clip on the Fallopian tube to achieve proper permanent tubal ligation.
 Reused applicators require extra handling, cleaning, resterilization and storage which have the potential to damage or misalign the delicate mechanism.
 Timely periodic servicing and recalibration is needed.
 In addition, the reuse of a surgical instrument introduces the possibility of infection if not properly cleaned and resterilized between procedures.
 The precalibrated, single use sterile Sterishot eliminates these safety, effectiveness and cost exposures.
-After more than seven years since being introduced outside the U.S. (OUS), the patented Sterishot is used in the majority of Filshie clip ligation procedures OUS.
+CSI began purchasing Sterishot kits in 2017.
+After more than eight years since being introduced outside the U.S. (OUS), the patented Sterishot is used in the majority of Filshie clip ligation procedures OUS.